revenue - Home page(888) 815-0802

 The Difference from Inside Sales

 While both field sales and inside sales aim to close deals and grow revenue, they differ in how and where the sales process takes place.
-Field sales involve in-person engagement, where reps meet customers face-to-face to build relationships and guide them through complex sales conversations.
+Field sales involves in-person engagement, where reps meet customers face-to-face to build relationships and guide them through complex sales conversations.
 Inside sales, on the other hand, is conducted remotely through phone, video calls, email, and digital tools.

 Field sales is often used for high-value deals that require custom solutions, site visits, or deep relationship-building.
 It typically involves a longer sales cycle and larger deals, as reps work with multiple stakeholders and decision-makers in person.
 Because these deals often include demonstrations, negotiations, and strategic planning, field sales reps must be highly skilled in consultative selling and interpersonal communication.